Mental Health Facilities Bowling Green, OH

 Harbor Wood County - 11.6 miles from Bowling Green, OH

 Harbor Wood County is a mental health treatment clinic in Perrysburg, Ohio, located at 800 Commerce Drive, in the 43551 zip code.
 Harbor Wood County provides telemedicine/telehealth and outpatient treatment.
-Harbor Wood County provides psychotropic medication, integrated dual diagnosis disorder treatment and couples/family therapy to seniors 65 or older, adults and children / adolescents.
-Harbor Wood County also supports people with serious mental illness, clients referred from the court/judicial system and people requiring dual diagnosis treatment.
-Additional services provided by Harbor Wood County consist of housing services, case management and diet and exercise counseling.
+Harbor Wood County provides psychotropic medication, couples/family therapy and integrated dual diagnosis disorder treatment to seniors 65 or older, young adults and children / adolescents.
+Harbor Wood County also supports people requiring dual diagnosis treatment, people with serious mental illness and clients referred from the court/judicial system.
+Additional services provided by Harbor Wood County consist of suicide prevention services, diet and exercise counseling and court-ordered outpatient treatment.

 Learn More